-Combining drugs and alcohol can make them exponentially more dangerous
+Combining drugs and alcohol can make them much more dangerous

 Over half of all drug poisoning deaths in England and Wales involve more than one drug and/or alcohol*

-You might find that one drug affects you in a particular way and that makes other drug(s) or any alcohol you take more dangerous than usual.
+You may be used to the way one drug affects you but when you combine it that can make other drug(s) or any alcohol you take on top more dangerous than usual.

-Consuming one particular drug may mean take higher levels of another drug than normal to feel the same effect – this can lead to overdose.
+Consuming one drug may lead you to take higher levels of a second drug than normal to try and feel the same effect – this can lead to overdose.

 Bear in mind that the alcohol or drugs that you have taken might interact in completely unexpected ways.